Ava is a Licensed Professional Counselor, Certified Hakomi Therapist, and the Founder of MCD Therapy

 Formal Education and Training:

-At 16 when I told my grandmother I would be enrolling in an Aviation Science program for my Bachelors, she suggested I become a family therapist instead.
-It would be 14 years before my grandmother’s words would make any sense to me.
-The wisdom of her years and ability to see the truth of me beyond my story has now become a legacy I strive to embody.
-She saw what I could not yet see, a tender heart, deeply attuned to others, always oriented toward growth, healing, and liberation for all beings.
+My Story: When I told my grandmother I would be enrolling in an Aviation Science program for my bachelor’s degree, she suggested I might one day become a family therapist instead.
+It would be fourteen years before her words made sense to me.
+The wisdom of her years and her ability to see the truth of me beyond my story has become a legacy I strive to embody.

-In my mid-20’s I committed myself to the most challenging and rewarding of my great adventures: to learn how to let down my guard and become vulnerable, to move towards living a life in full alignment with my authentic self and in deep connection with others.
-I found transformation in my own experience of Hakomi, Nonviolent Communication practices, medicine ceremonies, dancing, and in the arms of beloved community.
-In my late 20’s I began teaching Nonviolent Communication in the Oregon State Penitentiary; this experience clarified that my life’s work is in the healing arts.
-In 2008, I left my career in aviation to study counseling.
+In my mid-20s, I committed myself to the most challenging and rewarding adventure of my life: learning how to let down my guard, become vulnerable, and live in deeper alignment with my authentic self.
+I found transformation through Hakomi, Nonviolent Communication practices, healing ceremonies, dancing, and beloved community.
+I began teaching Nonviolent Communication in the Oregon State Penitentiary, and that experience clarified that my life’s work belongs in the healing arts.
+In 2008, I left my career in aviation to pursue clinical mental health counseling.

 These days, I live a simple life in Southeast Portland with my wife and our dog.
-I find joy in skating, dancing, and playing in many forms, balancing the depth of this work with the lightness that keeps it alive.
+I find joy in skating, dancing, creating, and playing in many forms.
 Connection, learning, and love are at the heart of it all.

 Living is the healing.